 Diagram showing self-latching relay with two reed switches activated by magnet inside the tank

 Near the bottom of the tank is mounted a normally-open reed switch, which closes when dropping water levels cause the magnet to approach it.
 When this happens a relay is energised, which self-latches using one of its sets of contacts.
 The second set of contacts is connected to the contactor controlling the borehole pump, which is therefore also switched on.
 Eventually water wends its weary way from the depths of the earth and into the tank, causing the water level to rise.
-Ultimately the magnet moves further away from the bottom reed switch, causing it to open again.
-This does not matter, though, because of the self-latched relay, which stays on, and keeps the borehole pump working, until the coil current is interrupted by the top (normally closed) reed switch, which opens when the magnet rises to its level.
+Ultimately the magnet float up, up and away from the bottom reed switch, causing it to open again.
+This does not matter, though, because of the self-latched relay, which stays on, keeping the borehole pump working, until the coil current is interrupted by the top (normally closed) reed switch, which opens when the magnet eventually rises to its level.
 A flyback diode across the relay protects the reed switch against the back EMF generated by the coil when the current is interrupted.

 This setup is attractive, not only due to the magnet, but also because it contains no sensitive electronics which can be damaged by lightning-induced spikes – a very real issue owing to the approximately 20m of unshielded wire running outside between the reed switches and the rest of the circuit, which resides in the garage near the irrigation controller.
 There is also no internet connectivity hassles, security challenges, spyware, or incessantly updating software to contend with.
 Unsurprisingly, it has functioned perfectly from day 1.
 Only very occasionally do I remember to use a few litres of municipal water, just to keep the meter ticking over.
 They have already come to replace the meter once, no doubt theorising that it was broken because it registers almost nothing per month.